david672orford/GPX-Trip-Planner/README.md

-This is a viewer and editor for GPX files.
-It uses the Pykarta map library.
+GPX Trip Planner is a viewer and editor for GPX files.
+It uses the Pykarta map library written by the same author.

 Install PyGTK+, Cairo, and RSVG: